mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ### Graphical features representation

-The user can consult endpoints' status, represented by a painted circle and the label *true* or *false*.
-The meaning of the circle depends on its colour:
+The user can consult endpoints' status, represented by a dot and the label *true* or *false*.
+The meaning of the dot depends on its colour:

 * Red: the absence of a security feature in the corresponding column.
 * Green: the presence of a security feature in the corresponding column.